 Lucca is a genius inventor who carries a big gun, casts amazing fire attacks and is pretty much responsible for saving the world.
 (If not for Lucca's malfunctioning transporter Chrono and crew would have never known about Lavos) She pretty much constantly saves the party's ass by being the only one smart enough to figure out how to overcome the things they encounter that can't be simply beaten into submission.
 Lucca is kind of lacking in the stats department, but luckily her father makes a variety of special items that help compensate for that.
 I'd like to complain about her needing her daddy to fix her problems, but I feel confident that she could design her own armor if she wasn't so busy doing anything even remotely intellectual in the party.
 In spite of her weak base stats Lucca has some pretty powerful magic though, she is essential to both the strongest triple tech attacks in the game(Dark eternal and Omega Flare), the strongest double tech in he game (antipode 3) and her single tech, Flare, is the second strongest single tech in the game, so she's certainly not lacking attack power (unless it's a monster with magic resistance).

 Unfortunately in spite of her awesome qualifications she also gets relegated to being your archetypical smart nerdy girl in many ways.
 Short Hair, Check.
 Baggy clothes, Check.
 Glasses, Check.
-Permanently stuck in the friend zone, Check.
+Never the main love interest, Check.
 Being a glasses sporting female genius who isn't romantically interested in her childhood friend isn't necessarily a bad thing, it's just that it's so cliched and honestly Lucca deserves better than a sorry cliche.
 Though, in spite of being at least 70% walking cliche she still manages to be a pretty admirable character.

 9. Carmen Sandiego, Where in the World/Time/Space is Carmen Sandiego: